-Anti-Abortion Rights Groups Push GOP To Rethink Rape And Incest Exceptions
+Anti-Abortion-Rights Groups Push GOP To Rethink Rape And Incest Exceptions

 "There is no time like now to continue to conversation about protecting all human life, no matter how defenseless and helpless," Weber wrote in a message.

-Other signers of the letter urging Republicans to rethink their messaging on rape and incest exceptions include leaders of groups including the March for Life, Operation Rescue, Priests for Life, and Abby Johnson – a former Planned Parenthood director who now leads an organization that encourages clinic workers to leave their jobs.
+Other signers of the letter urging Republicans to rethink their messaging on rape and incest exceptions include leaders of March for Life, Operation Rescue, Priests for Life and Abby Johnson – a former Planned Parenthood director who now leads an organization that encourages clinic workers to leave their jobs.

 "Now is the time for those who value the sanctity of human life to be consistent in our beliefs and policies," Johnson said in a statement.
 "Either we believe that all life has infinite value and worth, or we don't."

-But other leading anti-abortion groups did not sign the letter, among them the Susan B. Anthony List, which has played an influential role in lobbying President Trump to appoint conservative judges.
+But other leading anti-abortion-rights groups did not sign the letter, among them the Susan B. Anthony List, which has played an influential role in lobbying Trump to appoint conservative judges.
 In an emailed statement, spokeswoman Mallory Quigley said the organization strongly supports Alabama's law and called it and other recently-passed abortion restrictions an "inspiration."
 She declined to comment specifically on why the group chose not to sign.

-Steve Aden of Americans United for Life said he had not seen the document, but expressed skepticism about removing rape and incest exceptions.
+Steve Aden of Americans United for Life said he had not seen the document but expressed skepticism about removing rape and incest exceptions.

 "The pro-life movement, state by state, has made real progress in getting the Supreme Court and the state legislatures to see that Roe should be reconsidered, but I don't see the need or the wisdom of these absolutist positions," Aden said, referring to the 1973 decision that legalized abortion nationwide.

-The letter to McDaniel comes as Charlotte Pence, the daughter of Vice President Mike Pence, penned an op-ed in the Washington Times expressing support for Alabama's law.
+The letter to McDaniel comes as Charlotte Pence, the daughter of Vice President Pence, penned an op-ed in The Washington Times expressing support for Alabama's law.
 "Personally, I would not encourage a friend to get an abortion if she suffered the horrendous evil of rape or incest because I care about her child — and her.
 I do not believe abortion provides healing," she writes.

 Republican pollster and strategist Glen Bolger said the current debates over abortion – including efforts in states like New York to expand abortion rights – mark the end of what he describes as "a long-time undeclared truce" on abortion.
-In an email, Bolger said advocates on both sides of the abortion debate are pushing harder, with many reproductive rights groups working to remove abortion restrictions, and many abortion rights opponents promoting bans with virtually no exceptions.
+In an email, Bolger said advocates on both sides of the abortion debate are pushing harder, with many reproductive rights groups working to remove abortion restrictions and many abortion rights opponents promoting bans with virtually no exceptions.

 "It is risky strategy," Bolger said, because Americans' views on abortion are more nuanced than many of the current proposals reflect.
 More than three-quarters, 77 percent, support legal abortion in the first trimester in cases of rape and incest, according to a Gallup survey.